TDP v4.3.0 Release Notes

 Upgrading from the EAP version of the Data Lakehouse

 Customers taking part in the EAP version of the Data Lakehouse will need to reprocess their existing Lakehouse data to use the new GA version of the Lakehouse tables.
-To backfill historical data into the updated Lakehouse tables, customers should create a Bulk Pipeline Process Job that uses an ids-to-delta pipeline and is scoped in the Date Range field by the appropriate IDSs and historical time ranges.
+To backfill historical data into the updated Lakehouse tables, customers should create a Bulk Pipeline Process Job that uses an ids-to-lakehouse pipeline and is scoped in the Date Range field by the appropriate IDSs and historical time ranges.

 📘